The First Six Steps to SEO Success

 So, we start our keyword research by working with the client to define the product or service names we think they should rank for.
 We enter those into the Google Keyword Planner and will be able to see how many people search for those phrases in particular.
 We are also given a long list of other keywords to consider.
 Note: if you are spending with Google, you will get more detailed information on search volumes.

-Next, we have a look at who is performing well for the keywords we want to rank for.
+Next, we have a look at which websites are performing well for the keywords we want to rank for.
 If they have a high domain authority, we know we might struggle to beat them with on-page work alone, so we check out their domain authority on the Moz bar.

 We measure and report on a long list of metrics, starting with SERP improvements – in other words, how visible the site is in the top 100 search results.
 SEMrush and Moz’s project domain tracking tool are perfect for this.